Franz Rydz

-Franz Rydz (27 May 1927 – 20 November 1989) was a high-ranking East German sports official and party functionary of the Socialist Unity Party (SED).
+Franz Rydz (27 May 1927 – 20 November 1989) was an East German high-ranking sports official and party functionary of the Socialist Unity Party (SED).

-Rydz started his career in the SED apparatus, later serving as a high-ranking official in several East German sports organizations, including as vice president of the German Gymnastics and Sports Federation and the German Football Association of the German Democratic Republic.
+Rydz started his career in the SED apparatus, later serving as a high-ranking official in several East German sports organizations, including as vice president of both the German Gymnastics and Sports Federation and the East German German Football Association.

 Early on during the Peaceful Revolution, Rydz shot himself.

 Life and career

-Early career

-Rydz was born in 1927 in Salsitz.

-Sports official

-After the establishment of the German Democratic Republic, he served as chairman of the State Sports Committee of Saxony-Anhalt from 1950 to 1952.
+Rydz was born on 27 May 1927 in Salsitz, then part of the Prussian Province of Saxony.
+Following the establishment of East Germany, Rydz served as chairman of the State Sports Committee of Saxony-Anhalt from 1950 to 1952.

-After attending the SED's "Karl Marx" Party Academy, he joined the apparatus of the Central Committee of the SED as head of the Youth and Sports Sector in the LOPMO Department in 1953, reorganized as Sports Sector in the Security Affairs Department in August 1955.
+After attending the SED's "Karl Marx" Party Academy, he joined the apparatus of the Central Committee of the SED as head of the newly established Youth and Sports Sector in the LOPMO Department in 1953, reorganized as Sports Sector in the Security Affairs Department in August 1955.
 This made him the highest-ranking party official for sports at the time.

-In May 1959, he was transferred to the German Gymnastics and Sports Federation (Deutscher Turn- und Sportbund) (DTSB), the recently created mass organization for all East German sports.
+In May 1959, he was transferred to the German Gymnastics and Sports Federation (Deutscher Turn- und Sportbund, DTSB), the recently created mass organization for all East German sports.
+He was succeeded as sector head by Rudolf Hellmann.

 He initially joined the DTSB as secretary, being promoted to vice president with responsibility for finance in 1966.
 Additionally, he was a member of the Central Council of the Free German Youth from 1959 to 1976.

-Furthermore, he was vice president of the German Football Association of the German Democratic Republic starting in 1961 and, from 1970, treasurer of the Presidium of the National Olympic Committee of the German Democratic Republic.
+Furthermore, he was vice president of the East German Football Association of the German Democratic Republic starting in 1961 and, from 1970, treasurer of East Germany's National Olympic Committee.

-Among the leading East German sports officials, Rydz was more open towards what the SED deemed "commercialization", culminating in him signing an advertising contract with West German sports apparel company adidas in May 1982 as DTSB vice president.
-Rydz had already been accused of repeatedly having been to West Germany to buy shoes for top GDR athletes in 1970.
+Among the leading East German sports officials, Rydz was more open towards what the SED deemed the "commercialization" of sports, culminating in him signing an advertising contract with West German sports apparel company Adidas in May 1982 as DTSB vice president.
+Rydz had previously been accused of repeatedly having been to West Germany to buy shoes for top East German athletes in 1970.

-In the early 1970s, Rydz unsuccessfully tried to pressure East Germany national football team member Jürgen Croy to transfer from his club BSG Sachsenring Zwickau to a more prominent club.
+In the early 1970s, Rydz unsuccessfully tried to pressure East Germany national football team member Jürgen Croy to transfer from his club BSG Sachsenring Zwickau to a more prominent Bezirk-level club.

-Rydz was awarded the Patriotic Order of Merit in Bronze in 1955, in Silver in 1969 and in Gold in 1977, as well as the Banner of Labor in 1973.